juannaranjodev/stockchase-vue/README.md

 ## Development guidelines

+### Code style guideline

+Code style should follow Vue style guide https://vuejs.org/v2/style-guide.
+We use ESLint with the official Vue plugin to help with code linting during development.
+When in doubt, check the style guide.

+### File/directory naming

+#### `src/`

+Currently there's a mix in file naming, but the following general rules should apply to anything under `src/`:

+- `camelCase` for files that export a function.
+For example

+    // createListView.js
+    export default function createListView (type) {}

+- `PascalCase` for components / view classes (as per Vue style guide).
+For example `OpinionsList.vue`

+    // OpinionList.vue
+    export default {
+      name: 'OpinionsList',
+      ...
+    }

+- `snake_case` for files under `src/assets/`.
+For legacy reasons some files have `kebab-case` but we should stick to `snake_case` when we can.

+Notes: certain files have `-client` or `-server` suffix, that is for the build pipeline to know which file to use in the server side and which in the client side (since this is a VueSSR project).
+This is not considered `kebab-case`, and has nothing to do with the file naming conventions we use.
+These files can be `camelCase-client.js` or `PascalCase-client.vue`

+#### `api/`

+Since we use glob to turn the file names into api paths, these files should follow our desired api path naming convention, which is `snake_case`

+#### `models/`

+These files currently use `snake_case`.
+TODO: Maybe we should change these to `PascalCase` to match the class names?

+#### Anything under the project root

+No naming convention, it depends on the file's usage, for example `docker-compose.yml`, `README.md`...

 ### Overriding html metadata

 For SEO / social sharing purposes some pages require custom metadata.
 We can set custom content for the following tags: